openstack-archive/ansible-role-container-registry/README.rst

 ansible-role-container-registry
 ===============================

-A role to deploy a container registry.
+A role to deploy a container registry and provide methods to login to it.
 For now, the role only support Docker Registry v2.
+The login currently doesn't work with hub.docker.com.

 Role Variables